Codakshay/KCZA_CMPSC431W_Capstone/README.md

 - **User Registration:** New users can register as Buyers or Sellers (HelpDesk accounts managed separately).
 - **User Profile Update:** Users can update their personal information and reset their passwords.
 - **Helpdesk Support:** Helpdesk staff can complete requests like changing emails, etc.
+- **Product Promotion:** Sellers may choose to promote their product for a 5% fee, which increases the product's visibility

 ## Prerequisites